 A student who does not complete a course, fails to turn in an Incomplete Request form by the last day of class, and is not given a grade by the instructor, will receive a grade of NG, no grade submitted.
-Grades of I and NG become an FR.

-failure by rule, if the student has not completed the course requirements by the deadlines established in the academic calendar.
-There is a maximum number of incompletes you may carry in any one year.
+Grades of I and NG become an FR, failure by rule, if the student has not complete the course requirements by the first day of the following semester.
+There is a maximum number of incompletes you may carry at any one time.
 It is determined by the program option you are following: